Overview

 pdp11-aout-ld: example.o:example.o:(.text+0xac): undefined reference to `__udivhi3'

-The two functions referenced, __umodhi3
+The two functions referenced, __umodhi3 and __udivhi3 are part of libgcc.

 The names reference the unsigned modulo or division on